tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-They actually did qualify for Birmingham, but unsurprisingly, a bunch of young Russian players didn't
+They actually did qualify for Birmingham, but unsurprisingly, a bunch of young Russian kids with limited foreign travels didn't look like appealing visa candidates, so they had to pass.
+When they finally did get their LAN chance at Elite League, they made it count.
+Went to five games against Liquid.

 **What would success look like?** Whenever a stack of untested players make their debut at TI, "Who's gonna look good enough to get poached by a top tier team" is the question on most people's minds.
 But lately, EEU teams have really made a point to stick together even after TI ends.
 Whether that's for the best, it depends.
 Sometimes you're a BB Team, sometimes you're a VP.